CSCI 307

 You are allowed to discuss strategies for solving homework problems with other students, however any work you turn in must be your own work (i.e. you may not simply copy another student's answers and turn them in as your own).

-You may consult public literature (books, articles, etc) for information, but you must cite each source of ideas you adopt.
+You may consult publicly available literature (books, articles, blog posts, coding tutorials etc) for information, but you must cite each source of ideas you adopt.

 Please familiarize yourself with the Math and CS Department's policy on Academic Integrity as well as the College's Academic Integrity Policy.